nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

-* `update 2 title finish SWE HW`<br>
+* `edit 2 title finish SWE HW`<br>
-  Update the second task title to finish SWE HW.
+  Edit the second task title to finish SWE HW.

-* `Update 4 description work on user guide`<br>
+* `edit 4 description work on user guide`<br>
-  Update the fourth task description to work on user guide.
+  Edit the fourth task description to work on user guide.

-* `Update 1 deadline this Friday 3 pm`<br>
+* `edit 1 deadline this Friday 3 pm`<br>
-  Update the first task deadline to this Friday 3pm.
+  Edit the first task deadline to this Friday 3pm.

 ### 2.5.
 Searching all tasks containing any keyword in their name: `find`